mithil-shah/Electron-Party/README.md

 [Development Setup](#Setup)

 ## Details
-Electron Party allows you to watch TV and Movies with your friends.
+Cuddlefish allows you to watch TV and Movies with your friends.

 ## Technology
 Made with: